Disclaimer: This Article is updated by Yusra Qasim.

 Summed up below are four main points that you should keep in mind before you go out to hunt;

-Finding a co-founder takes up about the same energy as finding an investor if not more.
+Finding a co-founder takes the same energy as finding an investor.
 So when you do find potential co-founders, having all the right questions ready is a must.
 Nobody wants to ask tough questions later down the path as things can get ugly.
 How experienced are they?
 Are they passionate?
 Would they be willing to put in all their time and effort into your idea?
 Make a list of all the things you want in a co-founder and never hesitate to ask any of them.
 Even go a step further and ask any question that comes to mind.

 A crucial point to be noted when looking for a co-founder is that you are looking at the right place.
-So start by looking in startup gatherings such as startup grind, startup weekend, startup cup etc. Make sure you network at these events.
+So start by looking in start-up gatherings such as start-up grind, start-up weekend, start-up cup etc. Make sure you network at these events.
 This is a massive opportunity as these places are usually filled with like-minded people.
-Universities is another great hub for searching for a co-founder.
+Universities are another great hub for searching for a co-founder.
 Researchers working on the latest technology are usually interested in implementing them in real life.
-Graduates working on ground breaking technologies with the entrepreneurial mindsets are a good group to search from if you’re looking for young and fresh minds.
+Graduates working on ground breaking technologies with the entrepreneurial mind-sets are a good group to search from if you’re looking for young and fresh minds.
 Last but not least are social gatherings.
-Attend gatherings where the chances of meeting like-minded individuals is high.
+Attend gatherings where the chances of meeting like-minded individuals are high.
 Long story short – Always be on the look-out!

 The top three attributes in a co-founder would have to be Trust, Care and a Vision because without these there is no way you can begin such an important relationship.
 What you need next is completely dependent on the things you require but remember going with a person that supplements your qualities and not replicates them is highly crucial.
 For example, you belong from a business back ground and your idea revolves heavily around technology, then looking for someone with technical abilities and experience would be the best way to go and vice versa.
 But some other important attributes regardless of professional expertise include hustling, good work ethic and passion.
 Any other attribute that can be added can be one that is personally important to you.

-- What kind of people make bad co-founders?
+4. What kinds of people make bad co-founders?

 Although there is no secret formula to finding the right man for the job, one thing is for sure that you should choose a co-founder as you would choose a spouse.